 A marketing MBA combines a general business administration curriculum with specialized courses in marketing practices and principles.
 In addition to learning about branding and consumer behavior, you will take coursework in leadership and business.

 A marketing MBA may also be referred to as:

 What is the difference between a marketing MBA and a Master of Science in Marketing?

-An MBA in marketing provides a broad overview of business, finance, and marketing as they relate to general management.
+Earning an MBA in marketing online provides you with a broad overview of business, finance, and marketing as they relate to general management.
 These programs are tailored to students seeking versatile knowledge that can be applied to nearly any segment of the business world.
 Individuals who pursue this degree path may aspire to move into a higher-level role, possibly within a company's C-suite.

 Compared to an MBA, a Master of Science in marketing has a narrower scope that allows students to delve into the more complex, technical aspects of marketing functions.
 A master’s may also cover specific subsets of marketing including advertising, media planning, public relations, and sales.
 This type of degree is usually best suited to those who have their sights set on a particular marketing career, such as social media strategist or market research analyst.